- Passive investing removes the gambling from investing

 Time is the amount of time that you are going to keep your money invested.
 Investing should always be a long-term game, so that the markets have time to grow.
 Markets are volatile, they increase and decrease daily, some days they could be up 20% and other days they could be down 20%.
 Overall though, if your investments are diversified then over the long term there is a high probability that they will increase in value.
 We can see this in the S&P 500, take any ten year period of time and you will see growth of about 7% per year.

 Growth is the rate of return that you get on your investment per year.

 Taxes.
 Capital Gains Tax (CGT) is currently at 33% in Ireland, any asset that you sell which makes money will incur tax.
 There are some exception but not many.
-You can earn up to €1,270 per year (€2,540 per couple) before paying any taxes.
+You can earn up to €1,270 per year (€2,540 per couple) before paying any capital gains tax.
 It is not much but it is worth taking advantage of, it’s worth considering this when you are selling any asset at a profit.

 However, dividends and EU domiciled ETFs are taxed differently, they have an exit tax of 41%.
 It is worth looking for accumulating ETFs, as the dividends are automatically pumped back into the fund.
 Non-EU domiciled ETFs are taxed at the CGT rate; talk to a tax adviser about this prior to making any decisions.

 The Irish revenue has this wonderful, tongue fully placed in cheek, system known as deemed disposal.
 This essentially means that if you hold an investment for eight years, you need to pay tax on it as if you had just sold it.
 To calculate how much is owed, take the price of the investment now minus the price when you bought it and multiply that by the quantity of shares that you purchased eight years ago.